lucas-ribard/CDA-Projet-Libre/Docs/IDEATION.md

 - Rapid detection of failures.
 - Automatic notifications in the event of a failure or anomaly.

+#### System Logging
+- Logs of attacks and failures.
+- This database can be used to record, analyze, and for machine learning purposes.

 ### Expected Results
 - **Accessible Interface:** A program capable of monitoring the network and presenting information in a way that is understandable, even for novices.
 - **Effective Alert System:** Real-time detection of suspicious activity and failures, with notifications enabling a rapid response.